Frequently Asked Questions

 What is bromate?

 Several years ago, potassium bromate was used in bread flour as a dough conditioner, which made the dough easier to knead.
-We do not add potassium bromate.
-Instead, White Lily Bread Flour uses ascorbic acid (Vitamin C) as a dough conditioner.
+Because of health risks associated with the substance, we do not add potassium bromate.
+Instead, White Lily Bread Flour uses Ascorbic Acid (Vitamin C) as a dough conditioner.

 How long can I store flour and cornmeal?